3cqs-coder/SymBot/docs/README.md

 - Yes, however using a trusted hosting provider is a more stable choice.
 Trading requires your system to be running 24/7 along with an uninterrupted high-speed internet connection.
 Most established hosting data centers have readily available support teams to assist with system related issues, fully equipped with generators in case of power failures, redundant fiber connections, and operate inside hurricane resistant buildings.
 If your home experiences a power outage or any other unexpected scenarios, that may result in unplaced orders or missed trading signals which could impact your deals significantly.

 #### Can I run multiple SymBot instances on the same server?

-- Yes, with a few simple steps:
+Yes, with [SymBot Hub](#symbot-hub-id) you can easily run multiple instances on the same server.

+-  Although not recommended, if you would rather do it manually, follow these simple steps:

 	1. Clone the SymBot code into a new directory and follow the same installation procedures
 	2. Change your `mongo_db_url` to point to a different database, such as `mongodb://127.0.0.1:27017/SymBot2`